Home Depot (NYSE:HD) Stock Rating Reaffirmed by Telsey Advisory Group

-A number of other brokerages have also recently issued reports on HD.
-Evercore ISI reduced their price objective on shares of Home Depot from $420.00 to $415.00 and set an outperform rating for the company in a research note on Tuesday, April 16th.
-DA Davidson reissued a neutral rating and set a $370.00 price target on shares of Home Depot in a report on Monday, April 1st.
-Mizuho began coverage on Home Depot in a research report on Tuesday, March 19th.
-They issued a buy rating and a $415.00 price objective on the stock.
-Stifel Nicolaus raised their price objective on Home Depot from $355.00 to $366.00 and gave the company a hold rating in a research report on Friday, February 16th.
-Finally, The Goldman Sachs Group increased their price target on Home Depot from $347.00 to $393.00 and gave the company a buy rating in a research note on Tuesday, February 13th.
-One research analyst has rated the stock with a sell rating, eight have given a hold rating and eighteen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Home Depot presently has an average rating of Moderate Buy and an average price target of $375.19.
+A number of other brokerages have also recently commented on HD.
+Stifel Nicolaus lifted their target price on shares of Home Depot from $355.00 to $366.00 and gave the stock a hold rating in a research report on Friday, February 16th.
+Royal Bank of Canada lifted their price objective on Home Depot from $299.00 to $377.00 and gave the stock a sector perform rating in a report on Monday, February 26th.
+Truist Financial restated a buy rating and set a $417.00 target price on shares of Home Depot in a report on Wednesday, April 17th.
+Oppenheimer cut Home Depot from an outperform rating to a market perform rating in a research note on Monday, January 22nd.
+Finally, Robert W. Baird reissued an outperform rating and set a $370.00 price objective on shares of Home Depot in a research note on Wednesday, February 14th.
+One analyst has rated the stock with a sell rating, nine have given a hold rating and nineteen have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of Moderate Buy and a consensus price target of $374.96.

-Home Depot (NYSE:HD – Get Free Report) last released its quarterly earnings data on Tuesday, February 20th.
-The home improvement retailer reported $2.82 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.77 by $0.05.
-The business had revenue of $34.79 billion for the quarter, compared to analysts’ expectations of $34.64 billion.
-Home Depot had a return on equity of 1,452.22% and a net margin of 9.92%.
-The firm’s quarterly revenue was down 2.9% on a year-over-year basis.
-During the same period in the prior year, the firm posted $3.30 EPS.
-As a group, equities analysts predict that Home Depot will post 15.37 earnings per share for the current fiscal year.
+Home Depot (NYSE:HD – Get Free Report) last announced its quarterly earnings data on Tuesday, May 14th.
+The home improvement retailer reported $3.63 EPS for the quarter, beating the consensus estimate of $3.61 by $0.02.
+The firm had revenue of $36.42 billion for the quarter, compared to analyst estimates of $36.65 billion.
+Home Depot had a return on equity of 1,056.67% and a net margin of 9.79%.
+The company’s revenue was down 2.3% on a year-over-year basis.
+During the same period in the prior year, the company earned $3.82 EPS.
+Sell-side analysts forecast that Home Depot will post 15.3 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 21st.
-Stockholders of record on Thursday, March 7th were paid a dividend of $2.25 per share.
-This is an increase from Home Depot’s previous quarterly dividend of $2.09.
-This represents a $9.00 annualized dividend and a dividend yield of 2.60%.
-The ex-dividend date was Wednesday, March 6th.
-Home Depot’s payout ratio is presently 59.60%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, June 13th.
+Stockholders of record on Thursday, May 30th will be issued a dividend of $2.25 per share.
+This represents a $9.00 annualized dividend and a dividend yield of 2.64%.
+Home Depot’s payout ratio is presently 60.36%.

 Insider Buying and Selling

-In related news, CEO Edward P. Decker sold 35,987 shares of the stock in a transaction that occurred on Thursday, February 22nd.
+In other news, CEO Edward P. Decker sold 35,987 shares of the company’s stock in a transaction that occurred on Thursday, February 22nd.
 The shares were sold at an average price of $368.63, for a total value of $13,265,887.81.
-Following the transaction, the chief executive officer now owns 107,731 shares in the company, valued at approximately $39,712,878.53.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-In related news, CEO Edward P. Decker sold 35,987 shares of the stock in a transaction on Thursday, February 22nd.
+Following the transaction, the chief executive officer now owns 107,731 shares in the company, valued at $39,712,878.53.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+In other news, CEO Edward P. Decker sold 35,987 shares of the firm’s stock in a transaction dated Thursday, February 22nd.
 The shares were sold at an average price of $368.63, for a total transaction of $13,265,887.81.
-Following the sale, the chief executive officer now directly owns 107,731 shares of the company’s stock, valued at $39,712,878.53.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Timothy A. Hourigan sold 8,996 shares of Home Depot stock in a transaction on Thursday, February 22nd.
+Following the sale, the chief executive officer now owns 107,731 shares of the company’s stock, valued at approximately $39,712,878.53.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, EVP Timothy A. Hourigan sold 8,996 shares of the business’s stock in a transaction that occurred on Thursday, February 22nd.
 The shares were sold at an average price of $368.74, for a total transaction of $3,317,185.04.
-Following the completion of the transaction, the executive vice president now directly owns 75,799 shares of the company’s stock, valued at approximately $27,950,123.26.
+Following the transaction, the executive vice president now directly owns 75,799 shares of the company’s stock, valued at $27,950,123.26.
 The disclosure for this sale can be found here.
 0.10% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in HD.
-Congress Wealth Management LLC DE boosted its position in Home Depot by 3.7% during the third quarter.
-Congress Wealth Management LLC DE now owns 88,444 shares of the home improvement retailer’s stock worth $26,725,000 after acquiring an additional 3,162 shares during the last quarter.
-Hartline Investment Corp increased its holdings in shares of Home Depot by 3.0% in the fourth quarter.
-Hartline Investment Corp now owns 15,574 shares of the home improvement retailer’s stock valued at $5,397,000 after purchasing an additional 460 shares during the last quarter.
-Wolf Group Capital Advisors lifted its position in Home Depot by 6.1% during the fourth quarter.
-Wolf Group Capital Advisors now owns 7,513 shares of the home improvement retailer’s stock worth $2,604,000 after buying an additional 430 shares in the last quarter.
-Alliance Wealth Management Group acquired a new position in Home Depot during the fourth quarter worth $253,000.
-Finally, Psagot Value Holdings Ltd. Israel grew its holdings in Home Depot by 8.0% in the 3rd quarter.
-Psagot Value Holdings Ltd. Israel now owns 2,700 shares of the home improvement retailer’s stock valued at $819,000 after buying an additional 200 shares in the last quarter.
-Hedge funds and other institutional investors own 70.86% of the company’s stock.
+Several large investors have recently modified their holdings of HD.
+Cape Investment Advisory Inc. grew its stake in shares of Home Depot by 1.4% during the 4th quarter.
+Cape Investment Advisory Inc. now owns 1,963 shares of the home improvement retailer’s stock valued at $680,000 after purchasing an additional 28 shares during the period.
+Optas LLC raised its stake in shares of Home Depot by 1.7% in the fourth quarter.
+Optas LLC now owns 1,752 shares of the home improvement retailer’s stock worth $607,000 after buying an additional 29 shares during the period.
+STAR Financial Bank lifted its position in shares of Home Depot by 0.7% during the 4th quarter.
+STAR Financial Bank now owns 3,944 shares of the home improvement retailer’s stock valued at $1,367,000 after buying an additional 29 shares in the last quarter.
+Talisman Wealth Advisors LLC grew its stake in shares of Home Depot by 1.2% during the 1st quarter.
+Talisman Wealth Advisors LLC now owns 2,385 shares of the home improvement retailer’s stock valued at $915,000 after acquiring an additional 29 shares during the period.
+Finally, Harvest Investment Advisors LLC increased its holdings in Home Depot by 0.8% in the 3rd quarter.
+Harvest Investment Advisors LLC now owns 3,815 shares of the home improvement retailer’s stock worth $1,153,000 after acquiring an additional 30 shares in the last quarter.
+Institutional investors own 70.86% of the company’s stock.

 Home Depot Company Profile